September 12 – California Coast and Seabirds

 Big Sur & a Final Lifer

 With a few hours to spare before our flight, we drove down coastal Highway 1 to Big Sur.
 This is a drive so scenic that it’s hard to keep your eyes on the road.
-We made several stops, seeing Black Oystercatchers and a Wandering Tattler on the rocks below.
-We also admired the graceful Bixby Creek Bridge, a famous landmark where author Jack Kerouac once found inspiration for his novel Big Sur.
-We raised a toast to Jack before continuing to Andrew Molera State Park.
+Several stops were made, and we saw Black Oystercatchers and a Wandering Tattler on the rocks below.
+We also admired the beautiful Bixby Creek Bridge, a famous landmark where author Jack Kerouac once found inspiration for his novel Big Sur.
+Finally, we raised a toast to Jack before continuing to Andrew Molera State Park.

 On the trails along the Big Sur River, we found California Quail, a Warbling Vireo, a Steller’s Jay, and a lifer Pacific Wren.
 The beach was a spectacle of its own, with hundreds of Brandt’s Cormorants, Heermann’s Gulls, Western Gulls, and Brown Pelicans.

 It was a whirlwind weekend, but in just 48 hours, we saw so many great birds.
-We’re on our way to the San Jose airport now, ready for a red-eye flight and a return to the “real world” with a final count of 457 species toward our goal of 500 in the lower 48.
+We’re on our way to the San Jose airport, ready for a red-eye flight and a return to the “real world.”
+We tallied 34 year birds and 14 life birds—an incredible feat!
+Our final count stands at 457 species, moving us closer to our goal of 500 in the lower 48.

 Trip Summary: